missterr/django-json-logging/README.md

 # Description
 This library provides the ability of converting django logs to JSON.

+# Requirements
+- Python 3.11 or higher
+- Django 3.2 or higher

 # Installation
 Using standard Json library:
 ```shell